netsec-ethz/rains/design-scalable-signature-updates.md

 is more predictable for the subordinate zone which public key is used to sign the delegation.
 A regular schedule helps to detect possible delegation errors early on and gives the involved parties more time to solve them.
 Additionally, it is the longest period for which one signature is sufficient for each delegation assertion.
 This takes off pressure during signing for large zones with many delegations and reduces the amount of work a rains server must do to check the delegation's validity.

-## Possible delegation errors

-- Connection error between zone and its superordinate e.g. damaged networking cable, cable unplugged, machine shutdown, changed IP address, DDoS attack, natural disaster, etc.
-- Signing hardware issues or failure of zone or any superordinate
-- Connection between rainspub and its RAINS servers of zone or any superordinate
-- Private key compromise of zone or any superordinate
-- Delegation request by sending next-key assertion is not being answered
-- Misconfiguration of rainspub or rains server of zone or any superordinate

-## System behavior during delegation failure

-When a zone fails to issue a new delegation assertion before the current delegation assertion will expire a delegation failure occurs.
-The consequences are that all assertions of all zones in the tree of subordinates starting from this zone will be expired and no new assertions can be issued i.e. all standard name lookups for these zones will fail.
-In such a catastrophic event the subordinates could go into a special 'reduced security mode' (similar to proceeding when the certificate of a website has expired).
-In this mode they inform the clients that no delegation has been issued to them and that if they still want a query to be resolved they have to send it with query option 9 set which states that the client is willing to accepts expired assertions (TODO ADD THIS QUERY OPTION TO THE RAINS DRAFT).
-A zone has to make sure that their servers only reap assertions from their caches when they have expired before a configured time interval.
-This approach prevents a total outage of name resolution for some zones during some amount of time.

-## Exploiting the delegation failure outage prevention

-When the contract between a zone's authority and its superordinate expires or when it gets revoked, then the superordinate will not sign new delegations for this zone and it may delegate the namespace to a different authority.
-The zone could pretend in such a case that it lost connection with its superordinate and go into 'reduced security mode'.
-A client should be able to distinguish between these two cases such that she knows if it is safe to use expired assertions.
-Additionally, if a private key compromise has happened, then assertions issued by the adversary should be excluded from a reduced security mode.
-Should a server by able to push an assertion without a valid delegation into a new server, probably not because it goes against the whole idea of having expiration times to be secure.

-## Additional defenses using SCION

-- Compared to the current state of DNSSEC where there is only one root and if it gets compromised or goes down the whole Internet cannot do name resolution in Scion there is one root per ISD.
-In a normal case a client is part of at least two ISDs.
-Thus, when all but one connected roots are inaccessible the client can still do name resolution.
-But on the other hand the set of trustable third parties increases with each ISD the client connects to.
-- SIBRA to defend against some DDoS attacks, see above
-- PISCES
-- DDoS filtering service in front of RAINS server (per AS max sending rate, history based) [Benjamin Rothenberger]

-## Signing system
+## Signing systems

 There are several options how to build a signing system.

-The easiest way is to store or generate the signing key on the same machine that is also used to sign and push the assertions to the authoritative servers.
+1. The easiest way is to store or generate the signing key on the same machine that is also used to sign and push the assertions to the authoritative servers.
 It is simple to maintain but also less challenging for an attacker to tamper with the system.
-For highly important keys such a deployment is obviously not sufficient and much stricter rules on who, why, when, where and how can access the keys are necessary.
+2. For highly important keys such a deployment is obviously not sufficient and much stricter rules on who, why, when, where and how can access the keys are necessary.
 As an example we can look at the DNSSEC root key which is redundantly stored at two secure facilities in the United States in hardware security modules (HSM) [6].
-A simpler, cheaper, less efficient approach with similar security guarantees was proposed by Matsumoto et. al. [7] and improved in Fabian Murer's master thesis [8].
+3. A simpler, cheaper, less efficient approach with similar security guarantees was proposed by Matsumoto et. al. [7] and improved in Fabian Murer's master thesis [8].
 They are using commodity hardware in a observable touch-less environment.

 ## Benchmarking signing